hsf-training/cpluspluscourse/code/concepts/README.md

 ## Instructions

 In the file `concepts.cpp`, we provide two implementations of the function `increment()`.
-The second one is optimized for the iterators which fulfill the requirements of the concept `RandomAccessIterator`.
+The commented one is optimized for iterators which fulfill the requirements of the concept `RandomAccessIterator`.

-1. Complete the concept `RandomAccessIterator` : check that the class `IterT` has some operator `+=`.
+1. Uncomment and complete the concept `RandomAccessIterator`: check that the class `IterT` has operator `+=`.
 2. Find an existing concept in the standard library, which can replace the previous user-defined concept.